AAFP Credit System

-CME providers may apply for AAFP credit for activities that are relevant to family medicine by helping family physicians improve patient care, improving the family physician's professional ability, and demonstrating high educational, ethical and medical standards.
+CME providers may apply for AAFP credit for activities that are relevant to family medicine because they help family physicians improve patient care; improve the family physician's professional ability; and demonstrate high educational, ethical, and medical standards.
 Such activities may include:

-Activities that involve two or more physicians in “real time” and allow for interaction among participating physicians.
-These activities also include regularly scheduled series and training programs.
+Live activities involve two or more physicians in “real time” and allow for interaction among participating physicians.
+These also include regularly scheduled series and training programs.

 Scientific exhibits and scientific poster sessions are eligible for CME credit when authors are available for interaction with learners during one or more designated times during the course of a live CME activity.

 To be eligible for CME credit, you must include the following information when completing the AAFP application:

 This type of activity is eligible for up to two credits per day of a live CME activity.

 The Commission on Continuing Professional Development (COCPD) established the following criteria for CME activities that teach procedural skills.
 In the AAFP’s opinion, the criteria must be met by any activity intended to give learners the ability to independently perform a procedure or to prepare learners for preceptoring/proctoring.

 Log in to return to an application or check your status

 Contact AAFP CME Credit System and Compliance

 In addition to the above, the trainee should be evaluated on: 1) cognitive knowledge, 2) psychomotor skills/technique, and 3) visual recognition of pathology, if appropriate.